TOP 20 Keyboard Shortcuts in Excel

 #1 – Excel Paste as Values Shortcut

-We often copy many things in excel but sometimes we do copy formula cells or ranges to another place.
-When you are copying and pasting formula cells if do normal paste you will end up pasting only formulas not values.
+We often copy many things in excel, but sometimes we do copy formula cells or ranges to another place.
+When you are copying and pasting formula cells, if you do a normal paste, you will end up pasting only formulas, not values.
 That is where the power of “Paste Special” plays a big role.

 It will paste as values